GradleUp/nmcp/README.md

-_New accounts created after Mar.
-12th 2024 are configured to use the new publishing by default and can use this plugin._
+_New accounts created after March 12th 2024 are configured to use the new publishing by default and can use this plugin._

-_If your account was created after Mar.
-12th 2024, you'll need to either [migrate to the central portal](https://central.sonatype.org/faq/what-is-different-between-central-portal-and-legacy-ossrh/#process-to-migrate) or [update your url to the Portal OSSRH staging API url](https://central.sonatype.org/publish/publish-portal-ossrh-staging-api/)._
+_If your account was created after March 12th 2024, you'll need to either [migrate to the central portal publisher API](https://central.sonatype.org/faq/what-is-different-between-central-portal-and-legacy-ossrh/#process-to-migrate) or [update your url to the Portal OSSRH staging API url](https://central.sonatype.org/publish/publish-portal-ossrh-staging-api/)._

 _The current date for [OSSRH sunsetting](https://central.sonatype.org/news/20250326_ossrh_sunset/) is June, 30th 2025_